 - Ask community members to help with the garden.
 Involve young people by creating tasks that anyone can do, such as digging mounds and weeding.
 Go organic — compost and hand-weeding is best for pumpkins.

 - Begin raising money by calling and emailing businesses, friends, politicians and members of your community.
 Use the web, including listservs, Craigslist and social networking sites like Facebook.
 Recruit volunteers to carry the pumpkins.

 - Thank your supporters.
 They deserve praise for their help, and seeing their neighbors supporting your festival will encourage more people to join.

 - Make your pumpkin festival visible to the community in the weeks leading up to it.
-Set up promotional tables at the farmers’ market and local plant nurseries to help market the event.
+Set up promotional tables at farmers markets and local plant nurseries to help market the event.

 Smith would like to offer her support to people starting a pumpkin walk in their town.
-Email with questions or visit the Greenbelt Pumpkin Walk website for more information.
+Visit the Greenbelt Pumpkin Walk Facebook page for more information.